 The Board has adopted the Board Diversity Policy which sets out the approach to achieve diversity of the Board and is available on the website of the Company.
-Pursuant to the Board Diversity Policy, Shareholders in respect of the proposed election of Director at the general meeting.
+Pursuant to the Board Diversity Policy,

 - (a) reputation for integrity; - (b) accomplishment, experience and reputation in the relevant industry and other relevant sectors; - (c) commitment in respect of sufficient time, interest and attention to the Company's business; - (d) diversity in all aspects, including but not limited to gender, age, cultural and educational background, experience (professional or otherwise), skills and knowledge; - (e) the ability to assist and support management and make significant contributions to the Company's success; - (f) compliance with the criteria of independence as prescribed under Rule 5.09 of the GEM Listing Rules for the appointment of an independent non-executive Director; and - (g) any other relevant factors as may be determined by the Nomination Committee or the Board from time to time.